 A Heroes of the Storm player has been arrested and charged because of making terrorist menaces in the in-game chat of one of Blizzard’s MOBA.
 Several days ago 26-year-old Michael Mickowski, Las Vegas, Nevada, was arrested after throwing threats in HotS’s chat, where he was reported by other players and later handed by Blizzard to the Las Vegas police, who were able to find Mickowski using the his IP address provided by Blizzard as well.
+Company’s games recently not doing too well, look at World of Warcraft dynamics for example – 30% decrease in playerbase.

 The arrest report says, the messages that caused Blizzard to take such actions included, “Someday, when I have enough money to buy a gun and some ammunition I will shoot up a school where I live,” and “Imagine if I decided to go to an elementary school too.
 Instead of a high school or middle school imagine.
 I’ll buy a gun and shoot everyone I can.
 I’ll stream it on twitch.”